top of page

 “These third grade assignments!
 He’s just so bored with that online math.”

-They're missing critical executive function skills that other kids already developed.
+1. Gifted kids are usually missing critical executive function skills that other kids already developed.

 Wait, what?
 How do they miss learning some executive function skills, you say?
 Let me explain: